 Again, we’re talking about microscopic levels of toxins.
+But still if you are wondering: are pantry moths harmful?
 There have been no reported cases of serious illnesses from consuming pantry moths.

-If you’re willing to overlook their unsightly appearance, you can actually get a lot of nutrients from a pantry moth.
+If you’re willing to overlook their unsightly appearance, you can actually get a lot of nutrients from pantry moths.

 Did you know that pantry moths are considered a major food source in some countries?
-This is because they’re packed with healthy fats and proteins.
+This is because pantry moths are packed with healthy fats and proteins.
 The Food and Agriculture Organization of the United Nations released a paper in 2013 detailing the benefits of eating insects, namely moths.

 We’re not saying you should go ahead and have a healthy snack of moths every morning.
 However, you should know that pantry moths are more beneficial than harmful to your health.
 In fact, eating 100 grams of pantry moths can provide you with 100% of your daily requirements of calcium, zinc, iron, and potassium.

 Pantry products are the simple answer, and this results to infested foods.
 It is important to keep your pantry clean and clean out food particles that could attract pantry moths.

 Flour seeds, baking chocolate, teas, spices, grains, nuts, rice cake mixes, pet foods, dried beans, dried fruit, dried food, birdseed, and bread attract pantry moths.
 So, keep them away from your pantry shelves.